How to style outdoor fairy lights like Nigella Lawson – the secret to her whimsical garden setup

 Last week, Nigella Lawson took to Instagram to showcase her magical garden setup, and one feature swept us away: fairy lights.
 Everywhere.

-It's no secret that Nigella is a fan of fairy lights – they're a staple in the kitchen of her cooking shows and last year we swooned over Nigella's cosy winter garden.
+It's no secret that Nigella is a fan of fairy lights – they're a staple in the kitchen in her cooking shows and last year we swooned over Nigella's cosy winter garden.
 And if there's one thing we love about autumn, it's cosy garden ideas.

 In the Instagram snap, Nigella's garden seating area is nestled beneath a pergola strewn with hundreds of warm white fairy lights, creating a magical twinkling canopy effect.